Righteous Among the Nations

 People who are recognised as the Righteous Among the Nations are presented with a certificate of honour and a medal with the inscribed words “Whoever saves a single life, saves an entire universe”.
 If the Righteous to be awarded are no longer alive, the award is presented to their closest relatives.

 The names of the Righteous are added to the Wall of Honour in the Garden of the Righteous at Yad Vashem in Jerusalem.
-921 Lithuanian citizen was recognized as Righteous Among the Nations (November 14, 2021 data).
+925 Lithuanian citizen were recognized as Righteous Among the Nations (December 01, 2022 data).

 The search for the Righteous in the Vilna Gaon Museum of Jewish History and their commemoration in Yad Vashem continues as we speak, although now, more than 60 years after the war, it is harder and harder to retrace each case of rescuing, and to find the survivors, who could confirm the facts of rescuing and tell the stories of their survival.